 I think most people feel that antidepressants are not a good option for someone suffering from depression.
 The old idea that antidepressants make you foggy and sluggish and “zombie” like is not true.
 There are many new medications that can be taken to help find your way.
 Depression is not always cured by talking because it is not always caused by trauma.
 What I find hard to understand is why we tell someone with diabetes or heart disease to take the medication but if you have depression then no don’t take the medication.
 It is a brain disease.

-I thought I would share this article and hopefully it will help.
+I thought I would share this article and hopefully it will help you understand.

 I hope that so far I have made it clear that having depression is an illness.
 I guess the issue is that people can’t see depression and we tend to think of the brain as our being and not an organ so this makes it difficult for others to truly understand.
 Also because there is not a one size fits all solution, people have a hard time understanding that it is truly a disease.
 Think of depression like a cold.
 There are many different types of cold viruses and they are not all treated the same.